-STABILITY:
+STABILITY

-- If a rear step is installed to enable the pusher to scoot the vehicle, the cart must be stable while the heaviest pusher is standing on the step and the lightest driver is sitting in the pushcart. - Pushcarts must demonstrate stability to compete in all events.
+- If a rear step is installed to enable the pusher to scoot the vehicle, the cart must be stable while the heaviest pusher is standing on the step and the lightest driver is sitting in the pushcart. - The pusher may pivot the vehicle with the rider in the vehicle. - The rider must keep the seat belt on until the vehicle comes to a complete stop. - Pushcarts must demonstrate stability to compete in all events.